kubernetes-sigs/kro/examples/data-processor/README.md

 # Event Driven Architectures with Amazon EKS and AWS Controllers for Kubernetes

 This data processing example uses event-driven approach for data ingestion and process orchestration, along with Amazon EMR on EKS for data processing implementation.
+This example uses [New York City taxi data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 ## Architecture

 Following diagram illustrates flow of the example and services used: